-On behalf of the Board of Directors of Phoenix Power Company SAOG ("PPC" or the "Company"), I have the pleasure to present the Annual Report of the Company for the year ended 31 December 2021.
+On behalf of the Board of Directors of Phoenix Power Company SAOG ("PPC" or the "Company"), I am pleased to present the Annual Report of the Company for the year ended December 31, 2022.
+The past year has been a challenging one for the company, but despite the challenges, we have been able to achieve significant milestones and financial successes.

 The Company, incorporated in 2011, owns and operates the 2000 MW Sur Independent Power Plant ("the Plant"), located in the Sur industrial area, approximately 175km south-east of Muscat.
-Phoenix Power Company currently generates its revenues pursuant to a 15-year term Power Purchase Agreement ("PPA") with Oman Power and Water Procurement Company SAOC ("OPWP") and purchases gas from the Ministry of Energy and Minerals ("MEM") under a 15-year Natural Gas Sales Agreement ("NGSA").
+Phoenix Power continues to generate its revenues pursuant to a 15-year term Power Purchase Agreement ("PPA") with Oman Power and Water Procurement Company SAOC ("OPWP") and purchases gas from the Ministry of Energy and Minerals ("MEM") under a 15-year Natural Gas Sales Agreement ("NGSA").
 The operations and maintenance of the plant is subcontracted to Phoenix Operation and Maintenance Company LLC ("POMCo" or "the Operator") under a 15-year Operation and Maintenance Agreement.